Blog

 Circular Economy Practices

-1. Waste Valorization: After extracting the valuable compounds from spirulina, the residual biomass can be repurposed as an energy feedstock for biodiesel production, creating an integrated food and energy system.
+Waste Valorization: After the extraction of valuable compounds from spirulina, the remaining biomass can be used as an energy source for biodiesel plants creating a loop of food and energy systems.

 Reducing Carbon Footprint